fiatjaf/z/rumple.md

     It has been said multiple times that if trust is involved then we don't need Lightning, we can use Coinbase, or worse, Paypal.
 This is very wrong.
 Lightning is good specially because it serves as a bridge between Coinbase, Paypal, other custodial provider and someone running their own node.
 All these can transact freely across the network and pay each other without worrying about who is in which provider or setup.

     Rumple inherits that openness.
-In a Rumple Network
+In a Rumple Network anyone is free to open new trust channels and immediately route payments to anyone else.

-    Also, since Rumple payments are also based on the reveal of a preimage it can do swaps with Lightning inside a payment route from day 1 (by which I mean one can pay from Rumple to Lightning and vice-versa).
+    Also, since Rumple payments are also based on the reveal of a preimage it can do swaps with Lightning inside a payment route from day one (by which I mean one can pay from Rumple to Lightning and vice-versa).

-     ‎

 3. **Rumple fixes Lightning's fragility**

     Lightning is too fragile.

-    Some issues, like the [flood-and-loot](https://www.coindesk.com/bitcoins-lightning-network-is-vulnerable-to-looting-new-research-explains) attack, for example, although not an attack that's simple to execute, it's still dangerous even if failed.
-Given that risk, it's important to not ever open channels with random anonymous people.
+    It's known that Lightning is vulnerable to multiple attacks -- like the [flood-and-loot](https://www.coindesk.com/bitcoins-lightning-network-is-vulnerable-to-looting-new-research-explains) attack, for example, although not an attack that's easy to execute, it's still dangerous even if failed.
+Given the existence of these attacks, it's important to not ever open channels with random anonymous people.
 Some degree of trust must exist between peers.

-    One does not even have to consider attacks.
+    But one does not even have to consider attacks.
 The creation of HTLCs is a liability that every node has to do multiple times during its life.
 Every initiated, received or forwarded payment require adding one HTLC then removing it from the commitment transaction.
-Every

     Another issue that makes trust needed between peers is the fact that channels can be closed unilaterally.
 Although this is a feature, it is also a bug when considering high-fee environments.
-Imagine you pay $10 in fees to open a channel, your peer may close that unilaterally in the next second and then you have to pay another $15 to close the channel.
+Imagine you pay $2 in fees to open a channel, your peer may close that unilaterally in the next second and then you have to pay another $15 to close the channel.
 The opener pays (this is also a feature that [can double as a bug](https://lists.linuxfoundation.org/pipermail/lightning-dev/2020-October/002804.html) by itself).
-Even if it's not you opening the channel, a peer can open a channel with you, make a payment, then clone the channel, and now you're left with, say, an output of 4200 satoshis, which is equal to zero if network fees are high.
+Even if it's not you opening the channel, a peer can open a channel with you, make a payment, then clone the channel, and now you're left with, say, an output of 800 satoshis, which is equal to zero if network fees are high.

     So you should only open channels with people you know and know aren't going to actively try to hack you and people who are not going to close channels and impose unnecessary costs on you.
 But even considering a fully trusted Lightning Network, even if -- to be extreme -- you only opened channels with yourself, these channels would still be fragile.
-If some HTLC get stuck for any reason (peer offline or some weird small incompatibility between node softwares) and you're forced to close the channel because of that, there are the extra costs of sweeping these UTXO outputs plus the total costs of closing and reopening a channel that shouldn't have been closed in the first place.
-Even if HTLCs don't get stuck, [a fee renegotiation during a mempool spike](https://twitter.com/renepickhardt/status/1321862538859073548) may cause channels to force-close, become valueless or settle for very high closing fee.
+If some HTLC gets stuck for any reason (peer offline or some weird small incompatibility between node softwares) and you're forced to close the channel because of that, there are the extra costs of sweeping these UTXO outputs plus the total costs of closing and reopening a channel that shouldn't have been closed in the first place.
+Even if HTLCs don't get stuck, a [fee renegotiation event during a mempool spike](https://twitter.com/renepickhardt/status/1321862538859073548) may cause channels to force-close, become valueless or settle for very high closing fee.

     Some of these issues are mitigated by Eltoo, others by only having channels with people you trust.
 Others referenced above, plus the [the griefing attack](https://twitter.com/joostjgr/status/1308414364911841281) and in general the ability of anyone to spam the network for free with payments that can be pending forever or a lot of payments fail repeatedly makes it very fragile.

     Rumple solves most of these problems by not having to touch the blockchain at all.
 Fee negotiation makes no sense.
 Opening and closing channels is free.
 Flood-and-loot is a non-issue.
 The griefing attack can be still attempted as funds in trust channels must be reserved like on Lightning, but since there should be no theoretical limit to the number of prepared payments a channel can have, the griefing must rely on actual amounts being committed, which prevents large attacks from being performed easily.

-     ‎

 4. **Rumple fixes Lightning's unsolvable reputation issues**